-It's uncommon nowadays that an organization does not have some form of wireless network.
+It's uncommon nowadays for an organization to not have some form of a wireless network.
 But merely enabling wireless connectivity within an organization is not the same as deploying a wireless network.
 The differences in these tasks often lead to improperly configured environments, which can impact employees' productivity, network security, or data present in the environment.

 On its simplest of levels, a wireless penetration test can tell you which Wi-Fi devices exist within your environment and if your environment aligns with industry best practices.
-With more in-depth testing, an assessment can also examine the wireless infrastructure, performance, and security of an organization's Wi-Fi network(s).
-Doing so helps you gain a full understanding of your company's cybersecurity strengths and weaknesses.
+With more in-depth testing, an assessment can also examine the wireless infrastructure, performance, and security posture of an organization's Wi-Fi network(s).
+Doing so helps you fully understand your company's cybersecurity strengths and weaknesses.

-The information-gathering phase of a wireless network penetration test consists of network enumeration, identifying the SSIDs (network names) in scope and in-range of your Wi-Fi network.
-Information gathering efforts result in a compiled list of metadata and raw output from automated tools with the goal of obtaining as much information about the wireless network's makeup as possible.
-The purpose of this step is to collectively map the in-scope environment and prepare for threat identification and modeling.
+The information-gathering phase of a wireless network penetration test consists of network enumeration, identifying the SSIDs (network names) in scope and in range of your Wi-Fi network.
+Information gathering efforts result in a compiled list of metadata and raw output from automated tools to obtain as much information about the wireless network's makeup as possible.
+This step aims to collectively map the in-scope environment and prepare for threat identification and modeling.

 With the information collected during Information Gathering, security testing transitions to threat-modeling where assets are identified and categorized into threat categories.

-The vulnerability analysis step in a wireless penetration test involves the review, documenting and analysis of vulnerabilities discovered as a result of information gathering and threat modeling.
+The vulnerability analysis step in a wireless penetration test involves reviewing, documenting and analyzing vulnerabilities discovered as a result of information gathering and threat modeling.
 This includes the analysis of output from the various security tools and manual testing techniques leveraged in the previous steps.
 Vulnerability Analysis will include making a plan for exploitation and gathering exploits.

 Here at RedTeam Security, we understand that your organization's security, performance, and productivity are too important to rely on simple guesswork.
 A security services vendor with a proven track record and experience in assessing all the critical needs of an organization's environment, including their business goals, can be an invaluable partner.
 RedTeam Security offers a wide variety of assessments and consulting engagements to ensure your organization meets its goals while maintaining peak productivity.

 Many CEOs and Executives have been quoted saying, "We don't know what we don't know."
 This statement will forever reign true within any environment.
 So why not contact RedTeam Security today and allow us to help you identify your "unknowns''.
-Call (612) 234-7848 for a free consultation with Penetration Testing expert today.
+Call (952) 836-2770 for a free consultation with a Penetration Testing expert today.